akka/akka-http-quickstart-scala.g8/docs/src/main/paradox/server-class.md

 Finally, we should take a look at how to handle errors.
 We know, as the astute engineers we are, that errors will happen.
 We should prepare our program for this and error handling should not be an afterthought when we build systems.

-In this sample, we use a very simple exception handler which catches all unexpected exceptions and responds back to the client with an `InternalServerError` (HTTP 500) with an error message and for what URI the exception happened.
+In this sample, we use a very simple exception handler which catches all unexpected exceptions and responds back to the client with an `InternalServerError` (HTTP status code 500) with an error message and for what URI the exception happened.
 We extract the URI by using the `extractUri` directive.

 @@snip [QuickstartServer.scala]($g8src$/scala/com/lightbend/akka/http/sample/QuickstartServer.scala) { #exception-handler }